FRT Global Group Litigation Assists Institutional Clients With Complex International Claims Recovery Services

-FRT Global is an information and research practice that complements FRT’s existing global class action recovery capabilities and expands its international reach.
-FRT Global is designed to meet the growing demand for research and analysis on non-US settlement recovery opportunities by providing analysis and facilitation of potential recoveries from non-class action settlements for institutional investors.
+FRT Global Group Litigation is an information and research practice that complements FRT’s existing global class action recovery capabilities and expands its international reach.
+FRT Global Group Litigation is designed to meet the growing demand for research and analysis on non-US settlement recovery opportunities by providing analysis and facilitation of potential recoveries from non-class action settlements for institutional investors.

 Financial Recovery Technologies has been serving institutional clients with international class action claims recovery since its inception.
 In 2010, the U.S. Supreme Court decided in Morrison V. National Australia Bank that international claims must now be filed in the court system in their country of origin.
 That decision has significantly complicated the landscape of international claims recovery and will likely increase the number of group actions in jurisdictions that utilize a variety of legal mechanisms other than the traditional class action litigation.